powareverb/powareverb.github.io/_posts/2016-03-31-Docker-on-ReadyNAS-OS6.md

 #### Installing the new kernel

--- WARNING: These instructions are for installing the kernel on a VM, installing a new kernel on a hardware NAS is problematic!
+> *WARNING: These instructions are for installing the kernel on a VM, installing a new kernel on a hardware NAS is problematic!*

 ```
 #Still in kernel dir?